 What Are the Benefits of Becoming a Singapore Citizen?

-Henley Passport Index considers Singapore passport the best in the world: it allows you to travel visa-free to 189 countries.
-Citizenship also means you can get subsidized real estate from Housing & Development Board, pay a lower percentage of fees for education and healthcare, and benefit from Central Provident Fund (CPF), a retirement and social security system.
+The Henley Passport Index considers the Singapore passport the best in the world.
+It allows you to travel visa-free to 189 countries.
+Citizenship also means you can get subsidized real estate from the Housing & Development Board, pay a lower percentage of fees for education and healthcare, and benefit from the Central Provident Fund (CPF), a retirement and social security system.

-There is no official list regarding what authorities look at when assessing your application.
-Yet these are some of the factors widely believed to make a difference:
+There is no official list regarding what authorities look at when assessing your ICA citizenship application.
+Yet these are some of the factors widely believed in making a difference:

 - Having lived in Singapore for a long time.
-The more years you’ve spent in the country, the higher the chances that official will see that you plan to stay permanently.
+The more years you’ve spent in the country, the higher the chances that officials will see that you plan to stay permanently.